Over the past month, I’ve observed several businesses asking customers for “reviews.”

 Plenty of businesses have tons of raving customers without any reviews being posted.

-Others thrive, even if they have “negative” or false reviews!
+Others thrive, even if they have “negative” or fake reviews posted about them!

 The best, most valuable customers sometimes go years or decades without uttering a peep about their favorite businesses on any public platform.